score-spec/docs/themes/docsy/userguide/content/en/docs/Adding content/navigation.md

 4. Add the JavaScript code provided to you by Algolia to the head and body of every page on your site.
 See [Add code to head or before body end](/docs/adding-content/lookandfeel/#add-code-to-head-or-before-body-end) for details.

-5. Update the `inputSelector` field in the body end Javascript with the appropriate CSS selector (e.g. `.td-search-input` to use the default CSS from this theme).
+5. Update the `inputSelector` field in the body end Javascript with the appropriate CSS selector (for example `.td-search-input` to use the default CSS from this theme).

 When you've completed these steps the Algolia search should be enabled on your site.
 Search results are displayed as a drop-down under the search box, so you don't need to add any search results page.